italia/spid-cie-oidc-docs/docs/en/termini_acronimi.rst

     * - **Authority hint**
       - An array of URLs regarding the identifiers of the superior Entities, Trust Anchor or Intermediary, that MUST issue an Entity Statement for their own subordinates.
-    * - **Metadata Discovery**
+    * - **Federation Entity Discovery**
       - Collection of Entity Configuration / Statements, from a Leaf Entity up to the Trust Anchor
     * - **Trust Chain**
-      - Validation Procedure of the sequence of Entity Configuration / Statements that have been collected through the Metadata Discovery, whose positive result is a final Metadata regarding an Entity, and the expiry date before which it must be updated.
+      - Validation Procedure of the sequence of Entity Configuration / Statements that have been collected through the Federation Entity Discovery, whose positive result is a final Metadata regarding an Entity, and the expiry date before which it must be updated.
     * - **Onboarding**
       - Registration Procedure of a new Entity inside the SPID and CIE Federations.